ajbanjara/Wireshark/Development/sharkd.md

 - Console Mode where we can send JSON requests via stdin and receive JSON responses from stdout
 - Daemon Mode where sharkd starts as a service running on a socket, allowing us to send JSON requests and receive JSON responses via the socket

+Multiple sessions can connect to sharkd running in Daemon Mode.
+A dedicated sharkd.exe process is spun up for each connection.
+Therefore, when there are no connections there is a single sharkd process, when there is one active session there are two sharkd processes, when a second connection is made there will be three sharkd processes, and so on.

+There are two command line option formats; Classic (the original format) and POSIX.
+The POSIX format attempts to follow the POSIX command line standard and offers more options.
+We refer to the POSIX extended range of options as the Gold options.

+### Classic

 To start sharkd in Console Mode use the command:
 ```
   sharkd -